Library Media Specialist (MSLIS with LMS)

 *If you have a previous teaching certification, you may be eligible to waive up to six credits of pedagogical coursework (ED 608 and ED 610).
 For more information, please have the LMS Program Coordinator evaluate your transcript.

 For students beginning in the Fall 2012 or later, an ePortfolio is required.
 For more information, see www.pratt.edu/academics/information_and_library_sciences/about_sils/sils_eportfolio.
 The official e-Portfolio website is eportfolio.pratt.edu.

 Students interested in a Library Media Specialist concentration should contact

 Professor Jessica Hochman, PhD

-Coordinator of the Library Media Specialist Programs
+Library Media Specialist Coordinator

 School of Information & Library Science